Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Introduction

-To tackle these two challenges, we present \textit{Patch-Grid}, a compositional framework for modeling neural implicit surfaces with two distinctive advantages: 1) {\bf Versatile representation}: it can represent sharp geometric features, open surface boundaries, and thin geometric features (such as slender tubes or narrow gaps), which are challenging or impossible for current neural surface representations, as shown in Fig.~\ref{fig:teaser}; 2) {\bf Superior efficiency}: \textit{Patch-Grid} is faster to train than current neural representations.
-It typically takes about 8 seconds to train \textit{Patch-Grid} to fit a given shape and about 1 second to complete a local shape update of an existing surface represented by \textit{Patch-Grid}.
-This enables interactive editing of neural implicit surfaces.
+To tackle these two challenges, we present \textit{Patch-Grid}, a compositional framework for modeling neural implicit surfaces with two distinctive advantages: 1) {\bf Versatile representation}: it can represent sharp geometric features, open surface boundaries, and thin geometric features (such as slender tubes or narrow gaps), which are challenging or impossible for current neural surface representations, as shown in Fig.~\ref{fig:teaser}.
+2) \textbf{Efficiency:} \textit{Patch-Grid} is faster to train than most existing neural representations that achieve state-of-the-art performance.
+It typically takes about 5 seconds to train \textit{Patch-Grid} to fit a given shape with state-of-the-art fitting accuracy and less than 2 seconds to complete a local shape update of an existing surface represented by \textit{Patch-Grid} to the same level of accuracy.
+This enables interactive modeling and editing of neural implicit surfaces.

 The problem we address is formulated as follows.
 Given a boundary representation (B-Rep) of a 3D shape, which defines the 3D surface shape as a set of surface patches, we aim to convert this B-rep representation into a neural implicit representation, by representing each surface patch as a zero-level set of a neural implicit function.
-Specifically, each surface patch is tightly contained in a truncated volume that comprises a regular grid of cubic cells with a learnable feature vector assigned to each grid point.
+Specifically, each surface patch is tightly contained in a bounding volume that comprises a regular grid of cubic cells with a learnable feature vector assigned to each grid point.

 The collection of these grid cells is referred to as the {\em patch volume} and the collection of feature vectors defined on it is referred to as the {\em patch feature volume} of the surface patch.
-For any point $\mathbf{x}$ inside a cubic cell, a 3-layered MLP (Multi-Layer Perceptron) decoder is used to map the feature vector at $\mathbf{x}$, which is obtained via trilinear interpolation from feature vectors at the corners of the cell, to a signed distance value, as shown in Fig.~\ref{fig:pipeline}.
+For any point $\mathbf{x}$ inside a cubic cell, a Multi-Layer Perceptron (MLP) decoder with one hidden layer is used to map the feature vector at $\mathbf{x}$, which is obtained via trilinear interpolation from feature vectors at the corners of the cell, to a signed distance value, as shown in Fig.~\ref{fig:pipeline}.